admb-project/admb-project.github.io/downloads/admb-12.2/QuickStartMacOSZip.md

    In the **Terminal** window, use the steps below to build and run the simple example.

-   Change to simple example directory.
+   Change to the simple example directory.

    ```
    [~]$ cd ~/admb-12.2/examples/admb/simple